 Hacking with macOS teaches you Swift and macOS frameworks through real-world SwiftUI projects.
 The book includes the same comprehensive Swift introduction as Hacking with iOS, but then goes on to teach you how to build amazing macOS apps using SwiftUI, SpriteKit, and more.

 While building projects, you'll learn all this and more:

-Hacking with macOS follows the same approach I used with Hacking with Swift: small, standalone projects that teach individual techniques starting from scratch, so you end up with a huge library of finished projects you can develop further or use as the base for something entirely new.
+Hacking with macOS follows the same approach I used with Hacking with iOS: small, standalone projects that teach individual techniques starting from scratch, so you end up with a huge library of finished projects you can develop further or use as the base for something entirely new.

 This book teaches you everything you need to build great macOS apps, rather than just a specialized subset of SwiftUI.
 After all, macOS is a powerful operating system in its own right, and if you want to build software that truly feels at home on the Mac – apps and games that feel Mac-first rather than Mac-ported – it’s important you focus on all the amazing things that make the Mac unique.